5th Army Corps Auto Group "Postumia"

 The 5th Army Corps Auto Group "Postumia" (5° Autogruppo di Corpo d'Armata "Postumia") is an inactive military logistics battalion of the Italian Army, which was based in Treviso in Veneto.
 Originally a transport regiment of the Royal Italian Army, the unit was last active from 1976 to 1983.
 The group's anniversary falls, as for all units of the Italian Army's Transport and Materiel Corps, on 22 May, the anniversary of the Royal Italian Army's first major use of automobiles to transport reinforcements to the Asiago plateau to counter the Austro-Hungarian Asiago Offensive in May 1916.

 History

 Interwar years

 In August 1920, the V Automobilistic Center was formed in Trieste and assigned to the V Army Corps.
 In 1923, the center was disbanded and its personnel and materiel used to form the V Auto Grouping, which consisted of a command, an auto group, a railway group, and a depot.
-On 24 October 1926, the grouping was disbanded and the next day its personnel and vehicles were used to from the 5th Automobilistic Center.
+On 24 October 1926, the grouping was disbanded and the next day its personnel and vehicles were used to form the 5th Automobilistic Center.
 The center consisted of a command, the V Automobilistic Group, and a depot.
 The three companies of the disbanded railway group were assigned to the 4th Field Artillery Regiment, 6th Field Artillery Regiment, and 23rd Field Artillery Regiment.

 In 1935-36, the center mobilized 23 officers and more than 1,000 troops to augment units deployed for the Second Italo-Ethiopian War.